Adam Smoluk

-Adam Smoluk (born June 17, 1980) is a Canadian screenwriter, director, actor, community leader, and executive.
+Adam Smoluk (born 17 June 1980) is a Canadian screenwriter, director, actor, community leader, and executive.
 His work in media productions often explores themes of alienation and isolation.

 Early life

 Adam Smoluk was born and raised in Winnipeg, Manitoba and grew up in the St. Vital area.
 As a child he developed a passion for the arts, specifically photography, writing, and theatre.
 After seeing Singin' in the Rain, Smoluk was in awe of the production elements of the film and said he was "blown away with the magic of film -- it was quite captivating."
-He was twelve years old when he purchased a used Pentax K1000 SLR camera from a neighborhood garage sale and begin learning about lighting and photography.
+He was twelve years old when he purchased a used Pentax K1000 SLR camera from a neighborhood garage sale and began learning about lighting and photography.

-In high school he became interested in playwriting, and after graduation studied theatre on scholarship at the British American Drama Academy at Oxford University.
+In high school, he became interested in playwriting, and after graduation studied theatre on scholarship at the British American Drama Academy at Oxford University.
 Upon returning home to Canada, he began working as an actor in film and television.
 He attended McMaster University, a public research university located in Hamilton, Ontario, Canada and graduated with a diploma in Business Administration.
 He graduated with honours from Red River College (RRC)'s Human Resource Management and Management Development programs and earned a Chartered Professional in Human Resources (CPHR) designation and a Society for Human Resource Management (SHRM-SCP) designation.
 He was selected to RRC's 2017 billboard campaign for distinguished alumni.
 He was awarded a Royal Bank of Canada scholarship to attend governance training with the Rotman School of Management and the Institute of Corporate Directors.

 Community service

 Smoluk has been active in the Alliance of Canadian Cinema, Television and Radio Artists (ACTRA) and has served on the ACTRA Manitoba Political Action Committee, and was Chairman of the ACTRA Independent Film Committee.
 In 2007, he was appointed to serve as ACTRA's representative on the Manitoba Federation of Labour's Human Rights Committee.
 In 2012, Smoluk contributed profiles of the Right Honourable Edward Schreyer and Manitoba Film & Music CEO Carole Vivier for The Winnipeg Chamber of Commerce's The Heart of Winnipeg, a book that profiles 41 Manitoban-based leaders.
 The publication profiles leaders who have contributed to growth and development of Manitoba.

 In 2013, Smoluk was awarded the Manitoba Federation of Labour's Al Cerilli scholarship award.
 The MFL's Young Members Committee selects the winner on the basis of their record of commitment to the labour movement.